UGA-ITOSHumanitarianGIS/CODV2API/README.md

 ![alt text](https://apps.itos.uga.edu/CODV2API/Content/Ex2.png "COD API and Clients")

-Check it out COD Services API live call results in Microsoft Excel:
+Check out COD Services API live call results in Microsoft Excel:

 ![alt text](https://apps.itos.uga.edu/CODV2API/Content/excel-ex.png "COD API Excel")

 The gistaps services available in version 1 are supplemented with additional features for version and metadata information as well as vector tiles.
 The data are live and updated frequently by partners.
-The foll

 Viewing COD mapped features in context of humanitarian operational sectors is useful for planning response, supporting analysis and data reviews.